Sami-Leon/plsmmLasso/README.md

 )
 ```

-One of the most important output of the function is the estimates of the
+One of the most important output of the `plsmm_lasso()` function is the
-fixed-effects.
+estimates of the fixed-effects.

 ``` r
 plsmm_output$lasso_output$theta